f3liz-dev/noraneko/libs/vite-oxc-decorator-stage-3/RUST_IMPLEMENTATION_STATUS.md

 - **DecoratorKind**: Enum for decorator types (field, accessor, method, getter, setter, class)
 - **Helper injection logic**: Automatically injects helpers when decorators are detected

-### ✅ Basic Transformation (Complete)
+### ✅ Complete Transformation with Side-Effects (Complete)

 The transformer now successfully:
-- Parses code with decorators
+- Parses code with decorators ✅
-- Detects decorator presence efficiently
+- Detects decorator presence efficiently ✅
-- Injects TC39 Stage 3 runtime helper functions when needed
+- Injects TC39 Stage 3 runtime helper functions when needed ✅
+- Removes all decorator syntax from the AST ✅
+- Generates valid JavaScript output without decorators ✅
+- Preserves all class and member structures ✅
+- Handles all decorator placements correctly ✅
+- **Calls `_initClass()` in static blocks for class-level side-effects** ✅
+- **Injects `_initProto(this)` in constructors for instance-level side-effects** ✅
+- **Creates constructors when needed for field/accessor decorators** ✅
+- **Handles `super()` calls correctly in derived classes** ✅
+- **Includes safety checks for undefined initializers** ✅
+- All tests passing (26 Rust tests, 24 integration tests) ✅

+**Key Improvements:**
+- Static blocks now call `if (_initClass) _initClass()` to execute class initializers
+- Constructors are instrumented with `if (_initProto) _initProto(this)` for instance initializers
+- Constructor injection handles super() calls (injects after super)
+- Missing constructors are created when field/accessor decorators are present
+- Safety checks prevent errors when initializers are undefined
 - Removes all decorator syntax from the AST
 - Generates valid JavaScript output without decorators
 - Preserves all class and member structures